Ircam-RnD/motion-features/README.md

 # motion-features
-A monoclass library computing a variety of gestural descriptors, taking accelerometer and gyroscope sensors data as input.
+A monoclass library computing a customizable set of gestural descriptors, taking accelerometer and gyroscope sensors data as input.

 #### List of available descriptors :